Saturday, 19 October 2024

 They left behind them Irish books as well as crooks and bells from which it is possible to determine their origin.”
 This is the only mention by Ari the Learned of the Christian inhabitants of Iceland, but it ought to be pointed out that he was writing some 250 years after Iceland was settled by the Norsemen and therefore had little more than word-of-mouth reports and Dicuíl’s account to support his claims.

-If the first Vikings who came to Iceland did meet some Irish monks here, it is unlikely that they would have treated them any better than any other Christians they encountered and thus it is not surprising that they most like decided to leave.
+If the first Vikings who came to Iceland did meet some Irish monks here, it is unlikely that they would have treated them any better than any other Christians they encountered and thus it is not surprising that they most likely decided to leave.

 Hrafna-Flóki Vilgerðarson